9. Red tape checklist: What your small business needs to know

 2. Intellectual property law

 Know your intellectual property law to protect your own ideas – and make sure you’re not infringing on others.
 Intellectual property can refer to copyrights, designs, patents or trademarks, so make sure you’re aware of the distinctions.
 The vast majority of companies will carry a logo, and thus a trademark; so learn how to register a mark and how to avoid trademark infringements.
-If your business relies on an invention or innovative product, patent protection is essential – read our step-by-step guide to the entire application process and read an overview of the costs and discounts involved.
+If your business relies on an invention or innovative product, patent protection is essential.

 3. Employment regulations